Skip to Content

 Conclusion

-With proper housing, diet, and regular vet check-ups, your corn snake can thrive for two decades.
+With proper temperature control, diet, and hiding spots, your corn snake can thrive for nearly two decades, rewarding you with fascinating behavior and a unique bond.

 Avatar for Mutasim Sweileh